 Visit the mystical country Bhutan where Happiness is given utmost importance.
-It is the country which emphasizes Gross National Happiness than Gross Domestic Product (GDP) of the country.
+The country emphasizes Gross National Happiness than Gross Domestic Product (GDP) of the country.
 During Bhutan Tour with Haa Valley, you will be visiting the popular places of Bhutan like Paro, Thimphu, and Punakha.
 Visit the lesser-known but stunning Haa Valley.
 It is yet to become famous as tourism in this valley was opened in 2002 only.
-It has a rustic charm to it than those other popular places of Bhutan.
+It has a rustic charm to it than those other popular places in Bhutan.
 The breathtaking scenery, beautiful farmland filled with crops, and peaceful environment attract many tourists.

-Bhutan is also known as ‘The Last Shangrila’ and is recognized for the rich culture and traditions that hold its people together.
+Bhutan, also known as ‘The Last Shangrila,’ is recognized for the rich culture and traditions that hold its people together.
 In this unique country, Buddhism is more a way of life than merely a religion.
 It is an exceptional country where education and health care are free for its people.
 You will observe a strong sense of community here.
 Get an insight into the local culture and experience warm hospitality.

 |Day 1||Arrival in Paro|

 |Day 2||Drive from Paro to Haa Valley (65 km/drive 1 to 2 hours approx.)|

 |Day 3||Drive from Haa to Thimphu (108 km/ drive 3-4 hours approx.)|

 |Day 4||Drive from Thimphu to Punakha (77 km/ drive 3 hours approx.)|

 |Day 5||Explore Punakha and drive to Wangdue (13 km/ drive of approx. 45 minutes)|

 |Day 6||Drive from Wangdue to Paro via Punakha (146 km/ drive 4 to 5 hours)|